tylernnguyen5/MAD-Assignment/README.md

 # Mobile Application Development - Assignment Semeter 1 2019 at RMIT

 ## Movie Night Planner Application
-I was asked to develop an Android application to create and schedule movie viewing events, and invite attendees.
+I was asked to develop an Android application with MVC architecture to create and schedule movie viewing events, and invite attendees.

 The user interface provides functionalities for:
 - Creating and editing events